-The other day, Vox Day had a post up about who he thinks killed American conservatism.
-It’s an interesting post and worth reading, even if you think he is full of nonsense.
-I suspect many normal people would flinch at the assertion that conservatism is dead or even dying.
+Many normal people would flinch at the assertion that conservatism and the conservative movement is dead or even dying.
 Instead, the normal person would prefer to say it has been betrayed by politicians, as well as their flacks in the so-called conservative media.
 Of course, all of this assumes one can get three people to agree on what it means to be a conservative.

 There’s also an age issue.
 Someone in their 70’s will have a different sense of how to define conservative from someone in their 30’s.
-This is not an experience issue.
-It is a frame of reference issue.
 The 70-year old will have come of age when Eisenhower was the definition of conservative or maybe Goldwater.
 The 30-year old is walking around thinking Newt Gingrich is the archetypal right-winger.
-All of us are trapped in our piece of the timeline and suffer from some degree of recency bias.
+All of us are trapped in our piece of the timeline.

-If we narrow the scope a bit and just look at professional conservatism in America, the type we associate with the modern Republican Party, then it is fair to say it is mortally wounded, if not ready to die.
-The action these days is out on the fringe with what used to be called the Dark Enlightenment.
-The term “Alt-Right” seems to have taken over as the popular label, but it is pretty much the same crowd.
-Alt-Right has more of a racial angle, maybe, but that graphic is a pretty good visualization of the fringe.
-The only thing Conservative Inc has going for it these days is the platform.
+If we narrow the scope a bit and just look at professional conservatism in America, the type we associate with the modern Republican Party, then it is fair to say it is seriously wounded, if not dying.
+The action these days is out on the fringe.
+The term “Alt-Right” seems to have taken over as the popular label, but it is pretty the same people who have been purged from conservatism.

 Before you can finger the people responsible for killing conservatism you have to figure out what went wrong.
-Long time readers here will know my view on this.
-I’ve often argued that what I call Buckley Conservatism simply ran out of reasons to exist.
+Buckley Conservatism ran out of reasons to exist.
 It was first and foremost a defense against communism, specifically Soviet aggression abroad and communist infiltration at home.
 Once the Cold War ended, communism collapsed and Buckley Conservatism was left without a reason to exist.
 The dragon was slain and there was no need for a champion.

-That combination of traditionalism and free markets should have been a solid foundation for a post-Cold War conservatism, but that’s not what happened.
+That combination of traditionalism and capitalism should have been a solid foundation for a post-Cold War conservatism, but that’s not what happened.
 Instead, official conservatism quickly became something closer to Corporate Libertarianism.
-The guy to blame for that is Newt Gingrich.
-He emerged as the leader of the Baby Boomer conservatives in the early 90’s.
-He took out easy-going Bob Michel as leader of the House and famously called Bob Dole the “tax collector for the welfare state.”
+The guy to blame for that is probably Newt Gingrich.
+He emerged as the leader of the baby boomer conservatives in the early 90’s and made it into technocratic managerialism.

 Newt redefined the Official Right in the 90’s, steering it toward Jack Kemp’s managerial conservatism, with its emphasis on making government better.
 Instead of rolling back the welfare state, the goal was to direct the power of the Federal government toward “conservative” ends.
 If you look at the Contract with America, the thing reeks of managerialism.
 It’s the sort of technocratic agenda guys like Ramesh Ponnuru are still trying to sell, mostly because it means jobs for their friends and family.